Mdarsh/Mlops/README.md

-# How to integrate Machine Learning with DevOps
+# MLOPS:ML integrating with Devops

-## Hello everyone, Do you ever ask yourself the question "Can I integrate Machine Learning with DevOps ?"
-So I am here with the answer and answer is yes, We can integrate ML with DevOps and it is collectively called as MLOps.
-We can achive MLOps in various ways and for various use cases.
-This article will explain you one of them.
+## Hello everyone, TODAY I am going to integrate Machine Learning with DevOps .So, I am going to train my model  and predict accuracy by using Devops.

-### Problem Overview :
+## Project Overview :

-1. Create docker container image that has python installed in it along with all the essential libraries required for training Machine learning model.
+1. Create docker container image that has python, Keras or numpy installed using dockerfile.
-2. Create number of jobs in jenkins to test , notify , rebuild , tweak the machine learning model in order to get desired accuracy.
+2. When we launch this image , it should automatically starts train the model in the container.

-### Solution Overview :
+3. Now we create a job chain of job1,job2,job3,job4 and job5 using build pipeline plugin in jenkins.

-We are going going to build chain of jobs here in order to get desired accuracy for given dataset but before going ahead we have to create a Dockerfile which will create image with required configurations.
+## Project Summary :

-* Job 1 : Job 1 will keep an eye on github repository as soon as developer push something there this job will automatically copy everything in the folder of my base os.(I am using RHEL 8 as my base os (VM)).
+We are going to build a chain of jobs here in order to get desired accuracy for given dataset but before going ahead we have to create a Dockerfile which will create image with required configurations.

-* Job 2 : Success of Job 1 will trigger job to this job will launch docker container which is workspace for Jenkins.
+* Job 1 : Job 1 will pull the Github repo automatically when some developers push repo to Github.

-* Job 3 : After successfully launching the OS Jenkins will trigger this job.
-This job will search for file which is pushed by developer and has a main code to train model. (main.py in my case)
+* Job 2 : By looking at the code or program file, jenkins should automatically start the respective machine learning software installed interpreter install image container to deploy code and start training.

-* Job 4 : I have created Job 4 to notify developer that main.py file has some errors due to which job 3 failed.
+* Job 3 : Train our model and predict accuracy or metrics.

-* Job 5 : If main.py runs successfully but give less accuracy than what developer desire then jenkins should automatically tweak something and by various hit and trials will try to increase the accuracy.
-In order to achive this thing developer will push one more file along with main.py that is rebuild.py.
-This will help jenkins to take tests and build model again and again till desired accuracy is achived.
+* Job 4 : If metrics accuracy is less than 80% , then tweak the machine learning model architecture.

-* Job 6 : This job is success notifier as soon as jenkins succeed in achieving desired accuracy it will notify developer about success of the model and accuracy achieved.
+* Job 5 : Retrain the model or notify that the best model is being created.

-* Job 7 : This job is again failure notier but now it will notify on failure of rebuild.py file.
+* Job 6 : job6 will for monitoring: if container where app is running. fails due to any reason then this job should automatically start the container again from where the last trained model left.

-* Job 8 : Job 8 will be monitoring job.
-It will keep an eye on running container.
-If it found container crashed it will immediately launch new container with same configuration.
+#